-- 4.13.1 The minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing meeting where they will be signed by the person presiding as chair at it. - 4.13.2 No discussion shall take place upon the minutes except upon their accuracy or where the chair considers discussion appropriate.
+- 4.13.1 The minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing. - 4.13.2 No discussion shall take place upon the minutes except upon their accuracy or where the chair considers discussion appropriate.
 Any amendment to the minutes shall be agreed and recorded at the meeting. - 4.13.3 Minutes shall be circulated in accordance with the members' wishes.
-Minutes will be published on the Trust website within six weeks of the full Council of Governors meeting.
+Minutes will be published on the Trust website.